Yes, I’m the Heels Diva. (Someone had to do it.)

 Born and raised in Texas, I couldn’t wait to get out.
-(Sorry school friends on FB, it’s true, though.
-I love you all, but I’ve always felt like a fish out of water in Texas.
-More on that in a future post, I’m sure.)
+(Sorry school friends on FB.
+It’s true, but, I still love you all.
+I always felt like a fish-out-of-water in Texas.
+More on that in future posts, I’m sure.

 I grew up in Irving, TX – just west of Dallas.
 Graduated from high school in 1975, and in 1977 moved to a tiny apartment on Abbot on the edge of Dallas’ Highland Park community, got a job with Republic National Bank – and never looked back.

 In 1979 I left banking, became a flight attendant for American Airlines and moved to New York City.
 Whoa – yeah.
 Really.
 I flew the high life until they laid hundreds of us off in 1981 (remember 18% prime interest rates and gas lines?).
 I moved back to Dallas, got back into banking and back into the life style approved by parents and Dallas society.

 Geographic Bungee Jumping

 Between 1981 and 2010 I bounced around: Dallas to New Hampshire to Dallas to New York to Maine… There were marriages and divorces and boyfriends and financial catastrophes and wild adventures.